vkdinventor/java-code/README.md

 * Print Bottom View of Binary Tree
 * Print Top View of Binary Tree
-* Find next node in same level for given node in a binary tree
+* Find next treeNode in same level for given treeNode in a binary tree
 * Check if given binary tree is complete binary tree or not
 * Determine if given two nodes are cousins of each other
-* Print cousins of given node in a binary tree
+* Print cousins of given treeNode in a binary tree
 * In-place convert given binary tree to its sum tree
 * Check if given binary tree is a sum tree or not
 * Combinations of words formed by replacing given numbers with corresponding alphabets